 Looking to the future

 Following the group’s final meeting on October 23, the pair from Rotterdam reflect on its impact and the path ahead for electric heavy-duty vehicles.
 Although still in its early days and relying on technology that might require further development, Brabers and van Emmerik see the shift to full-electric on the horizon.
-Even private companies such as Dutch supermarket chain Albert Heijn are getting in on the action, with a growing fleet of electric trucks that distribute produce to its thousands of stores across the Netherlands.
+Even private logistics companies in the Netherlands are getting in on the action, with companies adding to their fleets of electric trucks.

 “As a buyer from a government, we must give the right signal.
 We must stimulate the market.
 With the Big Buyers group, we give attention, we motivate each other,” says Brabers.
 With a growing participation in the group, he hopes that information sharing and collaboration will bring cities towards their goals of carbon neutrality in the coming years.

 “We have to make big steps, but if we do it together, it’s easier,” says Brabers.

 ICLEI and Eurocities are currently running the initiative on behalf of the European Commission, DG Internal Market, Industry Entrepreneurship and SMEs (DG GROW).

 For more information and results from the Big Buyers Initiative, visit the project’s website.
 The group’s work will continue under a new project called the Big Buyers for Climate and Environment.
 Stay tuned for updates on this exciting new opportunity.